 For more information on the public mental health system in the United States, including general information on how it works and who it’s for, you can read our article, “The United States Public Mental Health System.”

 For more information on your state’s system, including where to call when you’re in crisis, you can go to our United States Mental Health Services Guide and select your state to learn more.

-The people who answer crisis and suicide hotlines can counsel you and connect you with the care you need.
-If you are in need of immediate help and cannot transport yourself to an emergency room, they may be able to connect you to a local dispatcher and get first responders to come to you.
+The people who answer crisis and suicide hotlines can give you immediate support and connect you with the care you need.
+If you need help right away and can’t transport yourself to an emergency room, they may be able to connect you to a local dispatcher and get first responders to come to you.

 Note that once first responders become involved, you are no longer in control of all decisions about your care.
 If you say you’re thinking of harming yourself, then try to leave, you may be temporarily detained for involuntary treatment.

 If you’ve had vague or passive suicidal thoughts, no suicide plans, and no intent to act on them, therapy can be a great place to start, especially if you have other protective factors that can help.

 The best way to help a potential therapist accurately assess the care you need is to explain all of your symptoms and circumstances in detail and provide the necessary context to help them determine your risk level.
 You’ll be able to communicate with more nuance when you’re in the room together.

 If you and a therapist determine that therapy is appropriate for your risk level, addressing suicidal thoughts will be an important element of your therapy plan, though probably not the only one.